Asian & Asian American Studies New Home

 Minor

-Students are also strongly encouraged to study an Asian language.
-PC offers classes in Chinese, while courses in Japanese and Korean may be taken at Brown through the RI Language Consortium.
-Students may also count independent studies in Asian languages toward the minor, subject to the approval of the Asian & Asian American studies director.
+Students are strongly encouraged to study an Asian language.
+PC offers beginning and intermediate Chinese.
+Japanese and Korean may be taken at Brown University through the RI Language Consortium.
+Students may also count independent studies in Asian languages toward the minor, subject to the approval of the program director.

 FACULTY